Bernie Madoff: Investment scandal

-The Federal Bureau of Investigation report and federal prosecutors' complaint says that during the first week of December 2008, Madoff confided to a senior employee, identified by Bloomberg News as one of his sons, that he said he was struggling to meet $7 billion in redemptions.
+The Federal Bureau of Investigation report and federal prosecutors' complaint says that during the first week of December 2008, Madoff confided to a senior employee, identified by Bloomberg News as one of his sons, that he was struggling to meet $7billion in redemptions.
 For years, Madoff had simply deposited investors' money in his business account at JPMorgan Chase and withdrew money from that account when they requested redemptions.
 He had scraped together just enough money to make a redemption payment on November 19.
 However, despite cash infusions from several longtime investors, by the week after Thanksgiving it was apparent that there was not enough money to even begin to meet the remaining requests.
-His Chase account had over $5.5 billion in mid-2008, but by late November was down to $234 million, not even a fraction of the outstanding redemptions.
+His Chase account had over $5.5billion in mid-2008, but by late November was down to $234million, a fraction of the outstanding redemptions.
 With banks having all stopped lending, Madoff knew he could not even begin to borrow the money he needed.
 On December 3, he told longtime assistant Frank DiPascali, who had overseen the fraudulent advisory business, that he was finished.
 On December 9, he told his brother Peter about the fraud.

-According to the sons, Bernie Madoff told Mark Madoff on the following day, December 9, that he planned to pay out $173 million in bonuses two months early.
+According to the sons, Bernie Madoff told Mark Madoff on the following day, December 9, that he planned to pay out $173million in bonuses two months early.
 Madoff said that "he had recently made profits through business operations, and that now was a good time to distribute it."
 Mark told Andrew Madoff, and the next morning they went to their father's office and asked him how he could pay bonuses to his staff if he was having trouble paying clients.
 They then traveled to Madoff's apartment, where with Ruth Madoff nearby, Madoff told them he was "finished", that he had "absolutely nothing" left, and that his investment fund was "just one big lie" and "basically, a giant Ponzi scheme."